How do you work with parents?

 Do you accept victim’s compensation?

 I accept victim’s compensation for the 20th (Boulder County), 17th (Adams & Broomfield Counties) and 8th (Larimer & Jackson Counties) Judicial Districts.
 Boulder and Larimer counties.
 If you are outside of these counties, please inquire if I will be able to provide victim's compensation services to you.

 A Bit About Therapy

-Depending upon your child’s individual needs, I use the following therapy approaches.
+I take an eclectic approach to therapy and use the following therapy approaches.
 If you have any questions or would like a more detailed explanation of any of these practices, I would be happy to discuss them with you during our phone consultation.

 "Synergetic Play Therapy is a research-informed model of play therapy combining the therapeutic powers of play with nervous-system regulation, interpersonal neurobiology, physics, attachment, mindfulness and therapist authenticity.

 Although SPT is a model of play therapy, it’s also referred to as a way of being in relationship with self and other.
 It’s an all-encompassing paradigm that can be applied to any facet of life, and subsequently any model of play therapy can be applied to it or vice versa."
 (Lisa Dion, founder of SPT)

 EMDR, or Eye Movement Desensitization and Reprocessing.
 EMDR assists in integrating traumatic or stressful memories so that they do not continue to fester.
 EMDR can be used to address recent events, past events, or even concerns about the future.
 To proceed with EMDR, clients need to have some degree of embodiment, coping skills, safety, and stability.
 In other words, we may begin with play and talk therapy before incorporating EMDR.